-Key Industries in the Wetaskiwin
+Key Industries in Wetaskiwin

 With a diverse workforce, a strategic location just 35 minutes from Edmonton International Airport, and a business-friendly tax environment, Wetaskiwin is the ideal place to write your success story.